 Spanning Mechanisms: Mechanical Advantage

 The draw weight of these crossbows exceeded what a human arm could pull directly.
 Celtic engineers developed the belt-hook mechanism, which allowed the archer to use their leg and core muscles to draw the string.
-Later, the goat’s foot lever provided even greater mechanical advantage, enabling draw weights of 200 lbs or more.
+Later, the goat’s foot lever provided even greater mechanical advantage, enabling draw weights of 200 pounds or more.
 The presence of iron hooks and belt mounts in Celtic graves across Gaul and Britain strongly suggests that these spanning tools were standard military equipment for crossbow-armed troops.
+A notable example is the iron hook found in a warrior burial at the site of Saint-Marcel (France), dating to the 1st century BCE, which is interpreted as part of a belt-hook spanning system.
+This mechanical innovation allowed smaller, less physically imposing soldiers to operate powerful crossbows effectively.

 The Locking System: Engineering Precision

 The lock mechanism is the heart of the crossbow, and the Celts produced some of the most durable and reliable examples of the Roman period.
 The typical Celtic lock used a rolling nut made from antler or cast bronze.
 Antler was preferred for its toughness, low coefficient of friction, and natural lubricity.
 The nut engaged with the bowstring on one side and an iron sear on the other.
-The iron sear was often case-hardened or made from carburized steel to prevent the soft iron from deforming under the immense pressure of the drawn string.
+The iron sear was often case-hardened or made from carburized steel to prevent the soft iron from deforming under the immense pressure of the drawn string—a practice that required sophisticated heat treatment.
 A leaf spring—either of hardened bronze or tempered steel—kept the sear engaged with the nut.
-The precise fitting of these components required a high degree of metalworking skill, and the Celts’ mastery of ferrous metallurgy directly enabled the crossbow to become a practical battlefield weapon.
+The precise fitting of these components required a high degree of metalworking skill.
+The Celts’ mastery of ferrous metallurgy, including the production of high-carbon steel from the 5th century BCE onward, directly enabled the crossbow to become a practical battlefield weapon.
+Finds from the Oppidum of Alésia show crossbow lock parts that demonstrate this precision engineering, with sears shaped to exact tolerances.

 Metallurgy and Arrow Crafting